MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 You may also want to completely stop the launching of apps or services using [Windows Defender Application Control (WDAC)](windows-defender-application-control-wdac.md) to restrict apps.
 WDAC is different that Kiosk, because it doesn't change the UI of HoloLens but instead does not allow a blocked app to launch.

 [Page Settings Visibility](settings-uri-list.md) is another way to add restrictions to a device.
 In the event you need to grant users access to some pages in the Settings app, but not all you can use Page Settings Visibility to limit access.
-This is useful for example, if your users need to change the Wi-Fi, but you don't want them to access the Accounts page.
+This is useful, for example, if your users need to change the Wi-Fi, but you don't want them to access the Accounts page.

 ### Physical Management